akhileshpok/Threat_Detection_In_Network_Traffic/README.md

 - **Early Stopping:** For models supporting it (e.g., XGBoost), early stopping was used to prevent overfitting.
 - **Resource Considerations:** To manage computational cost, the search space was carefully selected based on domain knowledge and prior experiments.

-This systematic tuning helped improve model generalization, achieving an F1-score of 0.9864 on the positive class, with robust performance across other metrics.

 ---
 ## 💡 Key Findings
 ### Key Results and Findings for the Binary Classifier